krokofox/Record-Player/README.md

 ## Controls

 - Click and drag on the vinyl record to spin manually.
-- Swipe on the record for a scratch effect.
+- Swipe on the record for a scratch effect. (no more sound!)
 - Click the on-screen buttons:
   - ◄ (Previous track)
   - ▶/⏸ (Play/Pause)